cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

 - S/MIME audit reports must be submitted to CCADB prior to 2024-12-01.
 Some CAs have disclosed reports for other certificate types but have not yet for S/MIME.

-Reminders and Genreal Information slide:
+Reminders and General Information slide:

 - Qualified audit reports increase the confidence in the auditor and CA, so qualified audits are not solely negative.
 They also identify opportunities for improvement.
 - The Apple Root Program is largely satisfied with the state of the ecosystem.
 There are several areas that can be improved, but there is no fundamental dissatisfaction with the webPKI ecosystem.
-There is appreciation for individuals, many of whom are not in the Forum, that really demonstrate in an ongoing fashion, their deep commitment to the health and wellbeing of the Web PKI.
+There is appreciation for individuals, many of whom are not in the Forum, that really demonstrate in an ongoing fashion, their deep commitment to the health and well-being of the Web PKI.
 This does not go unnoticed.
 - It's important to send incidents to certificate-authority-program@apple.com.
 Just this year, over 100 incidents have not been reported to this email address.
 - Apologies for delays or gaps in communication, especially related to inclusion request cases.
-These are not being ignored, but the program is working through substaintial resource constraints.
+These are not being ignored, but the program is working through substantial resource constraints.
 Please actively engage and follow-up with your inclusion requests.
-Overcommunicate whenever possible.
+Over-communicate whenever possible.

 Policy Matching slide: